rotundasoftware/backbone.viewOptions/README.md

 ## Benefits

 * Use a simple declarative syntax to attach white-listed initialization options directly to your view objects.
-* Supply default values for particular options, and declare required options as such.
+* Optionally supply default values for options, and declare required options as such.
 * Change options post-initialization via `view.setOptions()`.
-* Can be mixed into any view class, including those in [Marionette](https://github.com/marionettejs/backbone.marionette), etc.
+* Can be mixed into any view class.
+* Minimalist and well tested.

 ## Usage